CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 113.3.1.sec=Chapters I and II shall apply from 2 February 2025;

-113.3.2.sec=Chapter III Section {Chapter.III.Section.4.Xnum}, Chapter V, Chapter VII and Chapter XII and Article {Article.78.Xnum} shall apply from 2 August 2025, with the exception of Article {Article.101.Xnum};
+113.3.2.sec=Chapter III Section {Chapter.III.Section.4.Xnum}, Chapter {Chapter.V.Xnum}, Chapter {Chapter.VII.Xnum} and Chapter {Chapter.XII.Xnum} and Article {Article.78.Xnum} shall apply from 2 August 2025, with the exception of Article {Article.101.Xnum};

 113.3.3.sec=Article {Article.6.Xnum}(1) and the corresponding obligations in this Regulation shall apply from 2 August 2027.